-The asset allocation within the portfolio is in line with or within the agreed tolerance of the benchmark asset allocation as at 14 March 2018 as set out below.
-The Fund recently has 15% allocation to equity protection strategy.
+The asset allocation within the portfolio is in line with or within the agreed tolerance of the benchmark asset allocation as set out in the latest Investment Strategy Statement at Appendix 2.
 The Committee has agreed to take corrective action and rebalance asset allocation where bond to equity allocation moves by +/-5%.